CarletonComputerScienceSociety/website/content/blog/2022-2023/2022-06-05-ccss-summer-dev-projects-introduction.md

 Hi!
 I’m Areej :)

-I'm going into my 4th year of computer science at Carleton.
-I like to make rugs and paint in my free time.
+I'm going into my 4th year of computer science at Carleton, and I'm from Toronto.

+In my free time I like to make rugs and paint.
+And probably spend too much time on TikTok.
 >>>>>>> Stashed changes